John W. Rogers Jr.

 John Washington Rogers Jr. (born March 31, 1958) is an American investor and founder of Ariel Capital Management (now Ariel Investments, LLC), founded in 1983.
 He is chairman and co-CEO of the company, which is the United States' largest minority-run mutual fund firm.
 He has been a regular contributor to Forbes magazine for most of the last decade.
 Active in the 2008 Barack Obama presidential campaign, Rogers was a leader of the 2009 inauguration committee.

 Rogers was appointed the board president of the Chicago Park District for six years in the 1990s.
 He has also been appointed board member to several companies, as a leader of several organizations affiliated with his collegiate alma mater, and as a leader in youth education in his native Chicago.
 In 2007, Rogers was honored with the Woodrow Wilson Award from Princeton University for the breadth and depth of his service to many organizations.
-While a student at Princeton, he was captain of the 1979–80 Ivy League co-champion Princeton Tigers men's basketball team, and in his later life would go on to beat Michael Jordan in a 1-on-1 match, recorded by the Wall Street Journal.
+While a student at Princeton, he was captain of the 1979–80 Ivy League co-champion Princeton Tigers men's basketball team, and in his later life would go on to beat Michael Jordan in a 1-on-1 match, recorded by The Wall Street Journal.

 Early life

 Family

 He is the only son of Jewel Lafontant and John W. Rogers Sr. His mother was the first African American woman to graduate from the University of Chicago Law School in 1946.
 She became a prominent Republican lawyer, and she nominated Richard Nixon, who won the Republican Party Presidential Nomination, at the 1960 Republican National Convention.
 His father was a Tuskegee airman pilot with over 100 combat missions of service during World War II and an eventual Cook County judge for twenty years.
 His parents divorced in 1961 and his mother died in 1997.
 Rogers was three years old when his parents divorced.

 One of Rogers' great-grandfathers owned the Stratford Hotel in Greenwood, Tulsa, Oklahoma, known as The Black Wall Street.
-The hotel was destroyed in the Tulsa race riot.
+The hotel was destroyed in the Tulsa race massacre.
 Rogers helped finance Before They Die!, a documentary detailing some survivor accounts, and made a brief appearance in the film.
 Another of his ancestors is the Yoruba royal-turned-American slave Scipio Vaughan, whose family has had many prominent members over the years.